Lin Lie: Reception

+Upon Lin Lie's debut as Sword Master, Jules Chin Green of Screen Rant described him as "a fumbling, highly relatable hero".

 In his review of the 2022 Iron Fist miniseries, Justin Carter of io9 praised Lin Lie's evolution from Sword Master to Iron Fist, calling it a much-needed modern update to the character.
 While noting that Lie, like his predecessor Danny Rand, is also an outsider who takes on the Iron Fist mantle, Carter emphasized that Lie "[feels] like a natural extension of the Iron Fist legacy instead of a younger carbon copy of the established hero."
 He further highlighted that Lie "breaks the mold of recent teen heroes like Miles [Morales], Robbie Reyes, and Kamala Khan" by beginning as an original character before assuming a legacy role.
 Carter also commended the character's raw vulnerability and chronic pain, which he felt made Lie both compelling and sympathetic—distinct qualities that set him apart from Rand.
+Although Colin Moon of AIPT was critical of Lie being "announced to be Iron Fist than organically taking on the mantle", he praised Lie for maintaining "his own unique concerns—the essential parts of his superheroic presence" which ensured his past as Sword Master wasn't overshadowed by his future as Iron Fist.

+In an analysis of Asian representation in Marvel Rivals, George Yang of Polygon described Lin Lie as a fresh take on Iron Fist, arguing that passing the mantle to an established Chinese superhero addressed longstanding criticism of Danny Rand's origins while improving Asian representation.